rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>Weight The weight among services with matching app field to determine how much traffic is load balanced
+<p>The weight among services with matching app field to determine how much traffic is load balanced
 to this service.
-If rollout is set, the weight become the target weight of the rollout.</p>
+If rollout is set, the weight becomes the target weight of the rollout.</p>
 </td>
 </tr>
 <tr>